GabeScott/standard-works-vault/General Conference/2016 April - Where Are the Keys and Authority of the Priesthood.md

 The more I reflect on this experience, the more profound this analogy has become to me.
 I marvel at Heavenly Father’s love for His children.
 I stand in wonder at the heavenly visitation and the grand visions of eternity God bestowed upon Joseph Smith.
 And in particular, my heart is filled with overwhelming gratitude for the restoration of priesthood authority and priesthood keys.
 Without this restoration, we would be locked out from the vehicle necessary to transport us on our journey home to loving heavenly parents.
 The performance of every ordinance of salvation comprising our covenant pathway back to the presence of our Father in Heaven requires appropriate governance through priesthood keys.

 In May of 1829, John the Baptist appeared to Joseph Smith and Oliver Cowdery, conferred upon them the Aaronic Priesthood, and bestowed upon them the keys attendant to that priesthood.
-Soon thereafter, Peter, James, and John conferred upon them the Melchizedek Priesthood keys.
+Soon thereafter, Peter, James, and John conferred upon them the Melchizedek Priesthood keys.[^1]

-Nearly seven years later on a Sunday in the Kirtland Temple, just one week following its dedication, “the Lord Jehovah appears in glory” to Joseph and Oliver, an event followed by the appearance of Moses, Elias, and Elijah, who committed “their keys and dispensations.”
-The restored priesthood authority and these keys had been lost for centuries.
+Nearly seven years later on a Sunday in the Kirtland Temple, just one week following its dedication, “the Lord Jehovah appears in glory” to Joseph and Oliver, an event followed by the appearance of Moses, Elias, and Elijah, who committed “their keys and dispensations.”[^2] The restored priesthood authority and these keys had been lost for centuries.
 In the same way that our family was locked out of the car, resulting from lost car keys, so too had all of Heavenly Father’s children been locked out from the saving ordinances of the gospel of Jesus Christ—until a divine restoration was effected by these heavenly messengers.
 Never, ever again do we have to question, “Where are the keys?”

 On a beautiful fall day last year, I visited the peaceful forest located in northeastern Pennsylvania known in scripture as Harmony, where John the Baptist appeared to Joseph Smith and Oliver Cowdery and restored the Aaronic Priesthood.
 I also stood on the banks of the Susquehanna River where Joseph and Oliver, endowed with authority and keys, were baptized.
-Near this same river, Peter, James, and John appeared and restored the Melchizedek Priesthood and its attendant keys.
+Near this same river, Peter, James, and John appeared and restored the Melchizedek Priesthood and its attendant keys.[^3]

 These sites, as well as the reconstructed first home of Joseph and Emma, where most of the Book of Mormon was translated; the nearby home of Emma’s parents; and a visitors’ center incorporated into a new meetinghouse, comprise the new Priesthood Restoration Site, dedicated by President Russell M. Nelson in September of last year.
 There, I felt the power and reality of the heavenly events which took place on that sacred ground.
 That experience led me to ponder, study, and pray about priesthood authority and priesthood keys, which impressed me with a desire to share with the young men and young women of the Church how priesthood authority and restored keys can bless them.

 First, an understanding of these terms may be helpful.
-The priesthood, or priesthood authority, has been defined as “the power and authority of God” and “the consummate power on this earth.”
-Priesthood keys are defined for our understanding as well: “Priesthood keys are the authority God has given to priesthood leaders to direct, control, and govern the use of His priesthood on earth.”
-Priesthood keys control the exercise of priesthood authority.
+The priesthood, or priesthood authority, has been defined as “the power and authority of God”[^4] and “the consummate power on this earth.”[^5] Priesthood keys are defined for our understanding as well: “Priesthood keys are the authority God has given to priesthood leaders to direct, control, and govern the use of His priesthood on earth.”[^6] Priesthood keys control the exercise of priesthood authority.
 Ordinances that create a record in the Church require keys and cannot be done without authorization.
 Elder Dallin H. Oaks taught that “ultimately, all keys of the priesthood are held by the Lord Jesus Christ, whose priesthood it is.
-He is the one who determines what keys are delegated to mortals and how those keys will be used.”
+He is the one who determines what keys are delegated to mortals and how those keys will be used.”[^7]

 Now, for you young men and young women, I have considered three ways that you can “find the keys,” or use priesthood keys and authority to bless your life and the lives of others.

+## The First Is to Prepare for Missionary Service

 My young brothers and sisters, you may not realize it, but the keys of the gathering of Israel, restored by Moses, enable missionary work in our dispensation.
 Consider the full-time missionary force of approximately 75,000 laboring in the field under the direction of these keys.
 With this in mind, remember it is never too early for you to prepare for missionary service.
-In For the Strength of Youth, we read, “Young men of the Aaronic Priesthood, ... work diligently to prepare yourself to represent the Lord as a missionary.”
-Young women can prepare also, but you “are not under the same mandate to serve.”
-All of your preparation, however, whether you serve as a full-time missionary or not, will accrue lifelong benefits to you as a member missionary.
+In *For the Strength of Youth,* we read, “Young men of the Aaronic Priesthood, … work diligently to prepare yourself to represent the Lord as a missionary.”[^8] Young women can prepare also, but you “are not under the same mandate to serve.”[^9] All of your preparation, however, whether you serve as a full-time missionary or not, will accrue lifelong benefits to you as a member missionary.

+## The Second Way to “Find the Keys” Is to Attend the Temple

 Sealing keys, restored by the Old Testament prophet Elijah, enable ordinances to take place in holy temples.
 Ordinances performed in these temples enable individuals and families to return to the presence of our heavenly parents.